Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Zero-rated supply of goods and services

 In simpler words, zero rate supply of goods and services is the supply of these products which are exempted from paying tax.
-The GST on these products doesn’t apply to the supplier.
-For all the products upon which the zero-rated tax is applied, they can claim a refund as well through ITC.
+Additionally, the GST on these products doesn’t apply to the supplier.
+Businesses can claim a refund through ITC for all products subject to zero-rated tax.
 The zero-rated tax can apply to:

 One of the main objectives of zero-rated supply is to make a positive impact on the global market, increase productivity, and encourage small and medium-sized businesses.

-Any of the businesses or companies who are given a zero-rated supply of goods and services dare to ask or claim a refund on certain products.
+Any businesses or companies that receive a zero-rated supply of goods and services may request a refund on certain products.
 The supplier can have two conditions for claiming the refund.
-These can be:
+These also can be:

-- If the IGST is paid by the supplier, he can claim a refund and can export or supply by paying IGST.
+• If the supplier pays the IGST, he can claim a refund and export or supply by paying the IGST.

 Process of refund for the goods that are exported: